-The online marketing environment is complex and multifaceted, creating opportunities and challenges for companies and their websites.
+The online marketing environment is competitive, complex and multifaceted, creating opportunities and challenges for companies and their websites.
 One of these challenges is Negative SEO.
 This article aims to provide a comprehensive understanding of the concept, including its different types, impacts, how to identify threats, and how to protect your business.
 Furthermore, it will delve into the services offered by Negative SEO service providers.

 What is Negative SEO?

 Negative SEO, a darker side of the digital marketing landscape, refers to tactics that affect a competitor’s search engine position or standing.
 These harmful strategies can range from creating large numbers of low-quality or spam links pointing to a competitor’s site to content scraping or, in extreme cases, even hacking the site itself (a tactic every thinking person should avoid at all costs).

 While the term has been coined relatively recently, the activities it embodies have been part of the internet’s competitive landscape for years.
 The difference today is that negative SEO has been wrapped into a package and marketed as a service to help people level the playing field, especially when it has to do with their online reputation.
 You see, there are many entities who get a thrill out of smearing others due to criminal records, jealousy, or pure malice.

 But what exactly does negative SEO entail?
 Let’s delve deeper into the different types of negative SEO techniques and how they can impact a website’s reputation and search engine rankings.

 Negative SEO is an controversial practice that involves an attempt to influence a website’s visibility and rankings.
 It is considered by some to be a manipulative strategy that seeks to exploit vulnerabilities in search engine algorithms and guidelines.